puzzle/hugo-techlab/labs/02_cli.md

 ## Download `hugo`

 The easiest way to install Hugo is by [downloading the binary from Github](https://github.com/gohugoio/hugo/releases) and moving it into `~/bin`.
+Pick the release for your operating system.
+You probably have 64bit.

 However there are also [other ways of installing Hugo](https://gohugo.io/getting-started/installing).

 ### Set the the right file modes on Linux and MacOS